Get insider access

 Bose SoundLink Revolve+ II

 The Apple HomePod (1st generation) is a slightly better speaker than the Bose SoundLink Revolve+ II, though they have different strengths.
-The Apple has excellent voice assistant support with Siri built into the speaker, while the Bose uses the voice assistants from your smartphone.
-It also has a more neutral sound profile with a more extended low-bass and better directivity resulting in a more open and spacious-sounding soundstage.
+The Apple model has excellent voice assistant support with Siri built into the speaker, while the Bose uses the voice assistants from your smartphone.
+It also has a more neutral sound profile with a more extended low bass and better directivity, resulting in a more open and spacious-sounding soundstage.
 The Apple is a wired speaker intended for home use, while the Bose is a battery-powered speaker with a built-in carrying handle that's more portable and better built.
 Also, while the Apple speaker supports Wi-Fi, the Bose supports Bluetooth connectivity.
 That said, the Apple speaker may be harder to find in new condition since it's been discontinued by the manufacturer.

 Bang & Olufsen Beosound A1 Gen 2